 Such learning is not without teaching.
 For teaching is the communication of insight.
 It throws out the clues, the pointed hints, that lead to insight.
 It cajoles attention to drive away the distracting images that stand in insight's way.
-It puts the further questions, that reveals the need of further insights to modify and complement the acquired store.
-It has grasped the strategy of developing intelligence, and so begins from the simple to advance to the more context Bo complex.
+It puts the further questions, that reveal the need of further insights to modify and complement the acquired store.
+It has grasped the strategy of developing intelligence, and so begins from the simple to advance to the more complex.
 Deliberately and explicitly, all this is done by professional teachers that know their job.
 But the point we would make is that it also is done, though unconsciously and implicitly, by parents with their offspring and by equals among themselves.
 Talking is a basic human art.
-By it each communicates to others what he knows and, at the same time, provokes the contradictions that direct his attention to what he has overlooked.
-Again, far more impressive than talking is doing.
-Deeds excite our admiration and stir us to emulation.
-We watch to see how things are done.
-We experiment to see if we can do them ourselves.
+By it each ka communicates to ka others what he knows and, at the same time, provokes the contradictions that direct his attention we to what he has overlooked.
+Again, far more im ressive than talking is doing.
+Deeds excite our admiration and stir us to emulation. we watch to see how things are done. we experiment do see if we can do them ourselves.
 We watch again to discover the oversights that led to our failures.
-In this fashion, the discoveries and inventions of individuals pass into the possession of many, to be checked against their experience, to undergo the scrutiny of their further questions, to be modified by their improvements.
-By the same token, the spontaneous collaboration of individuals is also the communal development of intelligence in the family, the tribe, the nation. the race.
-Not only are men born with a native drive to inquire and understand; they are born into a community that possesses a common fund of tested anewers, and from that fund each may draw his variable share, measured by his capacity, his interests, and his energy.
-Not only does the self-correcting process of learning unfold within the private consciousness of the individual; for by speech and, still more, by example, there is effected a sustained communication that at once disseminates and tests and improves every advance to make the achievement of each successive generawill tion the starting-point of the next.
+In this fashion the discoveries and inventions of individuals pass into the possession of many, to be checked against their experience, to undergo the scrutiny of their further questions, to be modified by their improvements.
+By the same token, the spontaneous collaboration of individuals is also the communal development of invelligence in the family, the tribe, the nation, the race.
+Not only are men born with a native drive to inquire and understand; they are born into a community that possesses a common fund of tested answers, and an from that fund each may draw his variable share, measured by his capacity. his interests, and his energy.
+Not only does the self-correcting process of learning unfold wichin the private consciousness of the individual; for by speech and, still more, by example, there is effected a sustained communication that at once disseminates and tests and improves every advance to make the achievement of man each successive generation the starting-point of the next.